aapetsi/RESTful-BlogApp/README.md

 # RESTful-BlogApp
-A blog app create on the principles of REST
+A blog app created on the principles of REST